ivannissimrch/ivannissimrch/README.md

 ## Team Work

-I recently joined a voyage at Chingu as a front-end web developer to gain experience in collaborating on a team to build a meals scheduler application,
+I recently joined Chingu as a front-end web developer to gain experience collaborating with a team to build a meal scheduler application.

 ## Contact